 - Subverted in God Hand with the boss Afro Fist.
 While he initially sits back and lets his two ladies do the fighting for him, the moment one dies or his couch gets destroyed, he begins to fight... with no cutscene warning to the player either!

 - This is apparently what the Street Fighters are doing in Street Fighter X Mega Man.

 - The God King in Infinity Blade doesn't bother rising from his Slouch of Villainy until you've defeated his minions.
 Comes full circle in the third game, the God King challenges the Worker of Secrets in the opening, who is too busy updating his blog (or whatever he's doing with his computers) to pay much attention until his guards are down.

-- Subverted in Rise of the Underminer: The heroes think that the powerplant foreman Dug is doing this, but it turns out that he was never loyal in the first place, and was deliberately getting all his bodyguard robots destroyed at the heroes' hands so he'll be free to negotiate with them.
+- Subverted in The Incredibles: Rise of the Underminer: The heroes think that the powerplant foreman Dug is doing this, but it turns out that he was never loyal in the first place, and was deliberately getting all his bodyguard robots destroyed at the heroes' hands so he'll be free to negotiate with them.

 - In Project X Zone, boss and mini-boss units will skip their turns until your units get close to them, while the Mooks start charging from the beginning.

 - In the Vindictus mission "Friends?", unlike most missions, the boss doesn't spawn immediately when you enter the boss room.
 Instead, you face a constantly replaced swarm of Mooks and Elite Mooks, and the boss doesn't show up until you've taken out one hundred of the latter.

 - In World of Warcraft, some of the instance bosses do this.
 For instance, when you enter Emperor Thaurissan's throne room in Black Rock Depths and start cutting your way through his courtiers, he will make remarks like "They were just getting in the way anyways."